BradoBrain/CombineLearning/README.md

 .replaceNil - operator that give us replace nil that we got from data on any value we specify.

+.setFailureType - operator that do not throw an error but give us to set error type with AnuPublisher<Type, ERROR> to non-error pipeline.

 // Reducing